resema/Notepad/_posts/2017-09-04-derivatives-with-a-computation-graph.md

 dW<sup>[1]</sup> = 1/m dZ<sup>[1]</sup>X<sup>T</sup><br>
 db<sup>[1]</sup> = 1/m np.sum(dZ<sup>[1]</sup>, axis=1, keepdims)True)<br>

-### Random Initialization
+### Calculation Problem with Zero Matrix
-Initialize weigths with a 2x2 zero matrix is a problem.
+Initialize weights with a 2x2 zero matrix is a problem.
 The computed a's will be the same.
 And the dW rows will also be the same.
 This is independent how many cycles are be computed.

-#### Solution
+#### Random Initialization
 We should initialize the parameters randomly.
 The parameters are $$n_x := n\, of\, input\, layer$$, $$n_h := n\, of\, hidden\, layer$$ and $$n_h := n\, of\, output\, layer$$<br>
 $$W^{[1]} = np.random.randn(n_h,n_x) * 0.01$$<br>
 $$b^{[1]} = np.zeros((n_h,1))$$ <br>